vnsmusyoki/Roonie_attachment_allocation/README.md

 ## About Roodito

-It is a school management weiste for teachers, students, parents and tutors
+It is aBUSRSARY ALLOCATUON for teachers, students, parents and tutors

 ## About Languages
 -HTML